DLR-RM/BlenderProc/examples/README.md

 # Config file example

-A very small config file could look like this:
+A minimal config file could look like this:

 ```yaml
 {